Resident Work Hours

 - Accrediting organizations will not support further duty hours restrictions without the economic support necessary to prevent program closures due to resulting fiscal insolvency.

 Physicians have an ethical duty to their patients and profession to provide safe, compassionate, quality medical care.
 These duties depend on a safe and healthy working environment for resident physicians.
 To this end, resident assignments must be made in such a way as to prevent excessive patient care responsibilities, inappropriate intensity of service or case mix, and excessive length and frequency of call contributing to excessive fatigue and sleep deprivation.
-The program must also ensure the following:

 Programs must have formal mechanisms specifically designed for promotion of physician well-being and prevention of impairment.
 There also should be a structured and facilitated group designed for resident support that meets on a regular schedule.